tmow12/food-facilities-challenge/README.md

 Requirements for MVP
 1. As a user, I should be able to search food facility permits by applicant name.
 Even if type in a partial applicant name.
 2. As a user, I should be able to search food facility permits by street name.
 Even if type in a partial address.
-3. Given a valid latitude and longitude the user should be able search for the 5 nearest food trcks with status "Approved"
+3. Given a valid latitude and longitude the user should be able search for the 5 nearest food trcks with status `Approved`
-4. The search results will always default to food facilities with status "Approved" unless it is explicity set by the user
+4. The search results will always default to food facilities with status `Approved` unless it is explicity set by the user

 Bonus: Having a UI, Docker file, API Documentation